dorna-robotics/education/1. Introduction To Robotics/README.md

 <div style="border: 1px solid black; padding: 10px; background-color: #f0f0f0;">
 <h3 style="margin-top: 0;">Exercise 1</h3>
 Exercise 1.1
-Below is a picture of the robot model Dorna TA and beside that is a picture of an older version Dorna 2s.
-Judging by the picture of this different version of robot’s manipulator, count it’s number of degrees of freedom, and compare it’s possible ranges of motions with Dorna TA.
+Below is a picture of the robot model Dorna TA and beside that is a picture of an older version of Dorna 2s.
+Judging by the picture of this different version of the robot’s manipulator, count its number of degrees of freedom, and compare its possible ranges of motions with Dorna TA.
 </div>

 | ![](./images/fig6.jpg) |